Out-of-home entertainment: Arcade video game developers

-Probably known more by the blockbuster arcade video game titles they produced rather than by company names, these video game developers played a defining role in the birth of the video amusement industry.
-In 1972, Atari essentially created the first commercially successful video game Pong, marking the beginning of the coin-operated video game industry.
+In 1972, Atari created the first commercially successful video game Pong, marking the beginning of the coin-operated video game industry.
 In 1978, the first blockbuster arcade video game, Space Invaders was produced by Taito and ushered in the golden age of arcade video games.
-Namco (of Pac-Mans fame), Nintendo (Donkey Kong), Konami (Frogger), Capcom (Street Fighters), Sega AM2 (Daytona) are among some of the most notable video game developers that remain active today in the video amusement scene.
+Other notable video game developers of this era include Namco, Nintendo, Konami, Capcom and Sega AM2.

-Video game publishers are also making inroads into the OOHE market by licensing iconic IPs (intellectual property) to experienced arcade game developers and manufacturers, such as the recent collaboration between Ubisoft and LAI Games to produce Virtual Rabbids: The Big Ride, an attendant-free VR attraction based on the popular Rabbids franchise.
+More recently, video game publishers have also begun licensing existing intellectual property to experienced arcade game developers and manufacturers, an example being a collaboration between Ubisoft and LAI Games to produce Virtual Rabbids: The Big Ride, an attendant-free VR attraction based on the popular Rabbids franchise.